honeyfombuena/dmap/README.md

 # dmap
-DMaP is a QGIS Plug-in developed for the Disaster Mapping Prioritization in OSM
+DMaP is a QGIS Plug-in developed to aid the Disaster Mapping Prioritization in OSM

 **How to Install the Plugin**